-A case has recently been heard in the Bristol High Court in relation to a trustees duty to disclose trust documents to a beneficiary.
+What is a trustees duty to disclose trust documents to a beneficiary?

-The trustees initially denied that the claimants were beneficiaries at all and then put forward a series of hopeless arguments against giving them the information.
+The trustees initially denied that the claimants were beneficiaries at all and then put forward a series of hopeless arguments against giving them what they wanted.

 The judge agreed that in general terms the claim should succeed.
 He described the trustees as having taken “an extreme and in my judgment indefensible approach to disclosure in this case“.
 He commented that if they had taken a less confrontational and more co-operative approach at the outset, the litigation could have been avoided and fewer documents would have needed to be disclosed.
 He suggested that the trustees had either been correctly advised, but had refused to accept the advice, or were simply badly advised and followed that advice.
 Either way, he concluded that they had brought the litigation upon themselves and must take the consequences which would follow.